Imran407704/multi-urls/README.md

 # multi-urls.sh

-This is a simple bash script for getting passive urls from a gau, gauplus, waybackurls from a multiple urls list.
+This is a simple bash script for getting passive urls from a gau, gauplus, waybackurls from a **Multiple Subdomain**.